mcmtilman/SwiftPuLP/README.md

 ### Generating a unique LpVariable instance for each variable

 The Python counterparts of the Swift model elements are generated when the solver tries to solve the model.
-Since a given variable may occur multiple times in the objective function and / or one or more constraints, this may result in multiple LpVariables being generated for each Swift distinct variable.
+Since a given variable may occur multiple times in the objective function and / or one or more constraints, this may result in multiple LpVariable instances being generated for each Swift distinct variable.
 Converting variables into Python relies on a variable cache to keep track of the Python object generated for each new variable encountered.

 In the following scenario only one LpVariable instance will be generated, which is OK.